massalabs/massa-network-simulator/README.md

 How to use:

-* ensure that the network-simulator project folder lies alongside the massa-network one in the same path
+* ensure that the network-simulator project folder lies alongside the massa one in the same path
 * call ./run.sh from the network-simulator folder